Macedonian-born and British-based pianist and composer

 opened a new front of eclectic fusion.

-Reveries of the Solitary Walker (ReR, 2004) and
+Reveries of the Solitary Walker (ReR, 2004), a cycle of nine songs

-The Most of Now (ReR, 2008) were fragmented in surreal vignettes
+The Most of Now (ReR, 2008) was another work fragmented in surreal vignettes

 that ran the gamut from remixed folk music to atonal chamber music.